Dun-G/Dun-G/README.md

 - **Tools:** Git, GitHub, VS Code

 ## 🏆 Projects & Achievements
 - **Plastic Waste Detection on Rivers Using YOLOv5 Algorithm:** Developed a cutting-edge solution to detect plastic waste in rivers using the YOLOv5 algorithm.
-This project leverages deep learning techniques to identify and categorize waste materials, contributing to environmental conservation efforts. https://ieeexplore.ieee.org/document/9984439
+This project leverages deep learning techniques to identify and categorize waste materials, contributing to environmental conservation efforts.
+[Link to Project](https://ieeexplore.ieee.org/document/9984439)

 ## 📫 Connect with Me
 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/dunhill-guantero-a351932b5/).
 I'm always open to networking, collaborating, and discussing new ideas.